Mike Temwanjera: Vaslui

 On 4 November 2010, Mike was awarded "Sportsman of the Year in Vaslui", for his entire activity for the club.
 After being sidelined for nine months, he returned for Vaslui's 3–1 league win over Pandurii Târgu Jiu on 26 November, coming as a late substitute for Yero Bello.
-On 12 April 2011, he was in the startup team against Gloria Bistriţa, for the first time since February 2010, and he managed to score Vaslui's only goal.
+On 12 April 2011, he was in the startup team against Gloria Bistrița, for the first time since February 2010, and he managed to score Vaslui's only goal.
 Late in April, following his Romanian citizenship request, he stated "My future is tied with this town.
 I am happy here, and I want to end my career in the yellow-green shirt, when the time will come."
-On 9 May, in a league game against Astra Ploieşti, he was sent off for a bad foul on Alexandru Măţel.
+On 9 May, in a league game against Astra Ploiești, he was sent off for a bad foul on Alexandru Măţel.
 He was punished with a two-match ban with two rounds to spare, meaning that Temwanjera's season was over.

 On 24 July 2011, played his 100th Liga I match, in Vaslui's opening game against Rapid București.
 He is only the second Vaslui player, to achieve this feat, joining Bogdan Buhuş.
 On 18 August, Temwanjera scored his first goal of the season as he netted Vaslui's first in a 2–0 home win over Sparta Prague, helping his team qualifying for the first time in the UEFA Europa League's Group Stages.
-Three days later, he scored his first league goal of the season, in a 2–1 home defeat against newly promoted Ceahlăul Piatra Neamţ.
-One week later, he scored the 2–1 winning goal for Vaslui, against FC Braşov.
+Three days later, he scored his first league goal of the season, in a 2–1 home defeat against newly promoted Ceahlăul Piatra Neamț.
+One week later, he scored the 2–1 winning goal for Vaslui, against FC Brașov.
 On 11 September, he scored the equaliser against Dinamo București, counting his third league goal in a row.
 Vaslui went on winning with 3–1.
 Four days later, he won a penalty that gave Vaslui a 2–1 lead in the first match from the group stages of UEFA Europa League against Lazio, after Wesley converted from the spot.
 The game eventually ended a 2–2 draw.
 He scored his second goal in UEFA Europa League against FC Zurich in 2–2 draw.
-On 7 May 2012, he scored a hattrick against Gaz Metan Mediaş.He ended the season with a total of 7 goals in Liga I.
+On 7 May 2012, he scored a hat-trick against CS Gaz Metan Mediaș.
+He ended the season with a total of 7 goals in Liga I.

 International career

-Temwanjera made his debut for the Zimbabwe national team in 2005 while playing with FK Javor in a friendly game against Zambia.
+Temwanjera made his international debut for Zimbabwe in a friendly game against Zambia in 2005.
 It remained his only international appearance.

 Personal life

-His brother David and Jealous Wilson, are also footballers too.
+His brothers David and Jealous Wilson are also footballers.
 In 2012, Temwanjera created his own football academy in Zimbabwe which he named Vaslui Football Academy, after the Vaslui club he played for in Romania.